Wednesday, March 18, 2020

 Yoon Yoo-sun as old Boon-yi (cameo)

-Byun Yo-han as Ddang-sae, later Lee Bang-ji, the best swordsman of Samhan Korea
+Byun Yo-han as Ddang-sae, later Lee Bang-ji, the best swordsman

 Yoon Chan-young as young Ddang-sae